Baby-Led Weaning Blueberry Muffins

 Notes

-• Keep for up to 2 days unrefrigerated, up to 5 days in the refrigerator and up to 3 months in the freezer.
+• Leftovers will keep in an airtight container for up to 2 days unrefrigerated, up to 5 days in the refrigerator, and up to 3 months in the freezer.

-• Omit salt if preparing for a baby
+• Consider omitting the salt if preparing for a baby.

 Nutrition Facts